dmavrides/dmavrides.github.io/_pages/recs.md

 * Buddha Bodai in Chinatown
 * Millburn Standard in Short Hills, NJ
 * Roka Akor in Chicago, IL
-* Pick A Bagel - Downtown New York
+* Pick A Bagel in Downtown New York

 ## Miscellaneous
 * Escape Rooms - Sometimes I think: "What's a good random thing to do today, where I have nothing planned but people who I should _do a thing_ with?"
 A couple times when I've had this thought, we've done an escape room, and it's never felt like a mistake.